 This principle encourages compassion and kindness in our physical, verbal, and mental actions.

-Satya emphasizes honesty in both speech and actions, including being truthful to oneself.
+Satya emphasizes honesty in both speech and actions.

 Asteya promotes the idea of non-stealing, not only in terms of material possessions but also in terms of sharing space with others and being mindful of stealing others’ time and energy.

-We will acknowledge that this is a shared space and that we are not the only ones in the room.
-We will be respectful of other’s time by being on time for class and entering the room quietly and respectfully when we are not.
-We will acknowledge that this community and shared space are part of the ancient and sacred roots of yoga and will treat them with the respect they deserve.
+We will acknowledge that this is a shared space.
+We will be respectful of others’ time by being on time for class, entering the room quietly and respectfully when we are not, and making room for people as they come in.

 This principle encourages self-study and continuous learning.
 We will acknowledge that we all come into this space with different privileges and continue to learn to recognize our own.
 We will strive to respond as opposed to react and continue to check in with ourselves on and off the mat.